Elefant78/Elefant78/README.md

 ## Mirëdita and welcome

-I'm currently undergoing the process of becoming a competant programmer, but with enough dedication and ambition anything is possible
+I'm currently undergoing the process of becoming a competant programmer, but with enough dedication and ambition anything is possible.

 - **especially** in:
     - C#